Skip to content

 FAQs

-What is the difference between stem cell therapy and PRP (platelet rich plasma) treatments?
+What is the difference between regenerative cellular therapy and PRP (platelet rich plasma) treatments?
 Expand

-Stem cells are usually harvested from a patient’s healthy fat tissue or bone marrow.
+Regenerative cells are usually harvested from a patient’s healthy bone marrow.
 To harvest PRP, we draw your blood and then concentrate the platelets.
-We then precisely inject the stem cells and concentrated platelets into the damaged area, and both orthobiologics go to work to help repair the damaged tissues.
+We then precisely inject the regenerative cells and concentrated platelets into the damaged area, and both biologics go to work to help repair the damaged tissues.

-We typically use both stem cells and PRP when treating patients.
+We typically use both regenerative cells and PRP when treating patients.
 However, there are times when we use just PRP.
 Every treatment plan varies according to the individual needs of our patients.

-Where exactly are these stem cells obtained?
+Where exactly are these regenerative cells obtained?
 Expand

-What can affect the results of stem cell therapy?
+What can affect the results of regenerative cell therapy?
 Expand

 For years, the medical establishment has put an emphasis on reducing inflammation and has employed liberal use of anti-inflammatory drugs, usually in the form of NSAIDs, like ibuprofen and naproxen, or steroids.
 We now know that inhibiting your body’s natural inflammatory response prevents repair cells from reaching your injury.